UBB-bibliometrics/search-strategies-priorityareas/KE_WoS.md

 # Klima og Energiomstilling

 See Tableau/Cristin file for main documentation.
-The string contains of four blocks
+The string contains of four blocks.

+Note, in the 2022 version, the number of results for "tilpasning" has been reduced slightly.
+This is due to a change in truncation of climate + plan*, which to climate + plan/plans/planning - before, it was erroneously finding results about climate change and plant communities (which should be in systems and effects).

 ## ANY
 ```Ceylon =